How can a 30-year-old pre-exist someone 2,000 years older?

 The revelation at the burning bush points us to the only conclusion.

-Jesus is claiming that he – and he alone – is the physical embodiment of the One True God.
+Jesus is claiming that he is the unique physical embodiment of the One True God.

 When Jesus says, “Before Abraham was born, I am!”
-(8:58) – not “I was” – he is asserting the eternity of his being “not simply [a] being which has lasted through several centuries.”
+(8:58)—not “I was”—he is asserting his identity as the One True God.
+He was, is, and shall continue to be the Eternal God of all Creation, “not simply [a] being which has lasted through several centuries.”

 Take time to reflect upon these statements (John 6:20; 8:24, 28; 8:58; 13:19) in their contexts.
 Perhaps ponder one each day for the next few days.